 With Heroku CI, we can use the same service to test, deploy, and deliver code.
 When combined with Heroku Pipelines, Heroku CI lets us easily manage all of our CI/CD automation across multiple apps and environments.

 With inclusion of Heroku’s Pipelines feature, our team has a very robust and efficient method of development, testing, and deployment.
 We like it!

 Heroku’s Review Apps feature is an integral part of our deployment process.
 Both our engineering and product teams use it to test code and the overall user experience.Read the dev interview >>

 We ship to production multiple times a day, and Heroku’s Review Apps has become central to our process.
 It’s so easy for us to spin up a Review App for the team to validate and approve a new feature before it ships.

 We started using Heroku Pipelines as soon as it was released and now we use it for continuous delivery of all our microservices.Read customer story >>

-Heroku Flow brings together three key capabilities for continuous delivery
+Heroku Flow brings together five key capabilities for continuous delivery

 Heroku Pipelines Read docs

 Pipelines is a way to organize a group of Heroku apps sharing the same codebase into review, development, staging, and production environments to support, manage and visualize continuous delivery.
 Promoting tested code from one stage to the next can be done manually or automatically and is nearly instantaneous, since the compiled artifact is promoted to the next stage.
 The Pipelines overview page in the Heroku Dashboard tracks the real-time progress of code and features from development to production.